-On June 2, 2014, Governor Jay Inslee appointed Chase Franklin to Western’s Board of Trustees to fill a six year term through September 30, 2019.
+On June 2, 2014, Governor Jay Inslee appointed Chase Franklin to Western’s Board of Trustees to fill a six year term through September 30, 2019 and was re-appointed by Governor Inslee for a second six-year term through September 20, 2025.

 Franklin, a resident of Seattle, is currently a startup advisor, investor and management consultant.
 Previously he was CEO of Daptiv Inc., Chief of Strategy for Content and Media at Amdocs Ltd., and co-founder and CEO of Qpass Inc. Prior to founding Qpass in 1997, Franklin spent more than a decade at Microsoft Corp. in key product development and management positions.
 He played a notable role in Microsoft’s transition from standalone productivity applications to the Microsoft Office suite.
 He was part of the original design team for Word for Windows before taking on the integration and interoperation of the elements of Microsoft Office.
 He later spearheaded some of Microsoft’s early interactive TV initiatives, as well as e-commerce and business development within MSN and early internet platform products.